isabella232/devo-ps.github.io/_posts/blog/2013-03-06-troubleshooting-5minutes-on-a-yet-unknown-box.md

 - Is it reproducible?
 - Any pattern (e.g. happens every hour)?
 - What were the latest changes on the platform (code, servers, stack)?
-- Is it specific to specific user segments (logged in, logged out, from a specific location...)?
+- Does it affect a specific user segment (logged in, logged out, geographically located...)?
 - Is there any documentation for the architecture (physical and logical)?
-- **Is there a monitoring platform?**
+- **Is there a monitoring platform?** Munin, Zabbix, Nagios, [New Relic](http://newrelic.com/)...
+Anything will do.
-- **Any (centralized) logs?**
+- **Any (centralized) logs?**.
+Loggly, Airbrake, Graylog...

-The last two ones are usually the most useful, and based on my experience they're also the ones usually painfully absent.
-Tough luck: make a note to get this corrected and move on.
+The last two ones are the most convenient sources of information, but don't expect too much: they're also the ones usually painfully absent.
+Tough luck, make a note to get this corrected and move on.

 ### Who's there?

-    w
+    $ w
-    last
+    $ last

 Not critical, but you'd rather not be troubleshooting a platform others are playing with.
 One cook in the kitchen is enough.

 ### What is running?

-    pstree -a
+    $ pstree -a
-    ps aux
+    $ ps aux

 While `ps aux` tends to be pretty verbose, `pstree -a` gives you a nice condensed view of what is running and who called what.

 ### Listening services

-    netstat -ntlp
+    $ netstat -ntlp
-    netstat -nulp
+    $ netstat -nulp
-    netstat -nxlp
+    $ netstat -nxlp

 I tend to prefer running them separately, mainly because I don't like looking at all the services at the same time. `netstat -nalp` will do to though.
 Even then, I'd ommit the `numeric` option (IPs are more readable IMHO).